BACK

 8. Measurement & Continuous Improvement

-Track key metrics: NPS, repeat business rate, referrals, testimonials, time to resolve issues.
+Track what matters: NPS, repeat business rate, referrals, testimonials, time to resolve issues.

-Run quarterly internal reviews to improve the CDE process.
+Run quarterly internal reviews to improve the process.
+What worked?
+What felt hollow?
+What should we add?

 9. CDE Implementation Checklist

-Map each client’s journey and note critical touchpoints.
+Map each client's journey and identify critical touchpoints.

 Personalize all onboarding and milestone communications.